brianlangley/Lambiek/README.md

 ## Installation and Testing Guide

-Please follow the instructions below to install and test the Comiclopedia Revitalization Project:
+Please follow the instructions below to install and test the Lambiek Project:

 **Note:**
 Before proceeding with the installation, please ensure that you have the necessary SQL data for testing purposes.
 If the test data SQL import is not yet available, the project may not be fully reproducible.